webexpo/tool1/README.md

 [shinyapps.io](https://lavoue.shinyapps.io/tool1).
 See file
 `.scripts/publish-to-shinyapps.R` for more information.

 4 environments variables are required to push new releases.
-These must be stored in a `.Renviron` file as shown below.
+They must be stored in a top-level `.Renviron` file as shown below.
 This file is ignored by Git and `rsconnect`.

 ```